 \subsubsection{State-dependent contextuality}

 We can now proceed to discuss noncontextuality inequalities in the state-dependent scenario.
 The minimal dimension to witness contextuality is $d=3$ and the KCBS scenario \cite{Klyachko:2008PRL} is the simplest scenario where qutrits produce contextuality.
-The scenario is defined by five measurements $A_0,\ldots,A_4$, with outcomes $a_i\in\{-1,1\}$ such that $A_i,A_{i+1}$, with sum modulo $5$, are compatible, i.e., with a marginal scenario $\mathcal{M}=\set{(A_i,A_{i+1})}_{i=0}^4$, see Fig.~\ref{fig:klyset}.
-KCBS proposed the following inequality valid for NCHV theories
+The scenario is defined by five measurements $A_0,\ldots,A_4$, with outcomes $a_i\in\{-1,1\}$ such that $A_i$, and $A_{i+1}$, with sum modulo $5$, are compatible [i.e., they have a marginal scenario $\mathcal{M}=\set{(A_i,A_{i+1})}_{i=0}^4$]; see Fig.~\ref{fig:klyset}.
+KCBS proposed the following inequality as being valid for NCHV models

 where $\mean{A_i A_j}:= \sum_{a_i,a_j} a_i a_j\ p(a_i,a_j)$.
-According to the discussion in the previous section and by convexity arguments, the noncontextual bound $-3$ can be proven by trying all possible $\pm 1$ noncontextual assignments to the observables $A_i$.
+According to the discussion in Sec.~\ref{sssec:NCHV} and by convexity arguments, the noncontextual bound $-3$ can be proven by trying all possible $\pm 1$ noncontextual assignments to the observables $A_i$.
 All other noncontextuality inequalities for this scenario can be obtained by relabeling the outcomes, i.e., by mapping $A_i\mapsto -A_i$.
-For instance, with the transformation $A_1 \mapsto -A_1$ and $A_3 \mapsto -A_3$, we obtain the inequality
+For instance, with the transformations $A_1 \mapsto -A_1$ and $A_3 \mapsto -A_3$, we obtain the inequality

 In contrast to Bell inequalities, here there is no bipartition of the set of observables such that every observable in one part is compatible with every observable of the other.
 Consequently, Eq. (\ref{eq:kcbs}) cannot be interpreted as a Bell inequality: The measurements must be performed on a single system.